stefaanc/globals/README.md

   - A global variable `$GLOBALS_INJECT` is reserved to communicate the dynamically created filedescriptor of the inject-stream between calling and called scripts.
 This inject-stream is used to send the required information to set global variables, from the called script back to the calling script.
 This inject-stream is only open for as long as the called script is running.

-> :bulb:
-> You only need to source the library in the root-script.
-The functions are exported, so are available to all called scripts.

 ## Example

 Let's make three scripts